-In connection with our initial public offering, we adopted a policy under which the audit committee is directly responsible for pre-approving all audit and permissible non-audit services to be provided by the independent registered public accounting firm.
+The audit committee is directly responsible for pre-approving all audit and permissible non-audit services to be provided by the independent registered public accounting firm.
 These services may include audit services, audit-related services, tax services and other services.